-7.5.2.3 Use E notation to change the variable to engineering format where % indicates the start of the substitution notation, 4 specifies the total number of digits, .2 specifies 2 decimal places, and f is an indicator for floating notation.
+The E notation follows the variable it modifies, like the \ notation.
+For example, where % indicates the start of the substitution notation, 4 specifies the total number of digits, .2 specifies 2 decimal places, and f is an indicator for floating notation.
 So the output is: